-- Enhancing the implementation of selected ML policy/regulatory prevention and reduction common measures at sub-regional/national levels and sharing of related best practices as identified in the updated NAPs in Southern Mediterranean/EU Neighborhood countries; - Developing and applying regionally harmonized approaches, guidelines and tools to ensure effective implementation of selected measures (participation of all Contracting Parties, including EU on non-cost basis); - Establishing regional coordination mechanisms for ML prevention and management in the Mediterranean to maximize synergies through cooperation and exchange of best practices; and - Establishing regional coordination mechanisms for ML with other regional actors and European Regional Seas Conventions, with a particular focus on collaboration with the Black Sea Commission.
+- enhancing the implementation of selected ML policy/ regulatory prevention and reduction common measures at sub-regional/national levels and sharing of related best practices, as identified in the updated NAPs in Southern Mediterranean/EU Neighborhood countries; - developing and applying regionally harmonized approaches, guidelines and tools to ensure effective implementation of selected measures (participation of all Contracting Parties, including EU on non-cost basis); - establishing regional coordination mechanisms for ML prevention and management in the Mediterranean to maximize synergies, through cooperation and exchange of best practices; and - establishing regional coordination mechanisms for ML with other regional actors and European Regional Seas Conventions, with a particular focus on collaboration with the Black Sea Commission.

 The project is developing of a set of technical guidelines within the framework of Article 14 of the Marine Litter Regional Plan.
-REMPEC, as an acting organ under the framework of Barcelona Convention, committed to the mission of environmental protection, has been actively undertaking assignments addressing the issue of marine litter.
+REMPEC, as an acting organ under the framework of the Barcelona Convention, committed to the mission of environmental protection, has been actively undertaking assignments addressing the issue of marine litter.
 The Centre has been coordinating the relevant activities assigned by the EU-funded "Marine Litter-MED" Project and the Cooperation Agreement between the Italian Ministry for the Environment Land and Sea (IMELS) and UNEP, to explore ways to provide incentives for ship-generated waste to be discharged at ports rather than at sea, in particular by adopting the No-Special-Fee system for the use of port reception facilities.
-A study has been developed based on a literature review on existing best practices in the Mediterranean, as well as other European Regional Seas, for the application of charges at reasonable costs and of the No-Special-Fee system for the use of port reception facilities and of the No-Special-Fee system for the use of port reception facilities and of the No-Special-Fee system for the use of port reception facilities and of the No-Special-Fee system for the use of costs and of the No-Special-Fee system for the use of port reception facilities and of the No-Special-Fee system for the use of port reception facilities and of the No-Special-Fee system for the use of port reception facilities costs and of the No-Special-Fee system for the use of port reception facilities and developed the "Guidance Document to Determine the Application of Charges at Reasonable Costs for the Use of Port Reception Facilities or, when Applicable, Application of the No-

-Special-Fee System, in the Mediterranean" and the "Operational Guidelines on the Provision of Reception Facilities in Ports and the Delivery of Ship-Generated Wastes in the Mediterranean", both adopted by Contracting Parties to the Barcelona Convention in 2019 (UNEP/MED IG.24/22 (EXCERPT: Decision IG.24/11)).
+A study has been developed, based on a literature review on existing best practices in the Mediterranean, as well as other European Regional Seas, for the application of charges at reasonable costs and of the No-Special-Fee system for the use of port reception facilities REMPEC (2019).
+In addition, the Centre implemented pilots, held national meetings and developed the "Guidance Document to Determine the Application of Charges at Reasonable Costs for the Use of Port Reception Facilities or, when Applicable, Application of the No-Special-Fee System, in the Mediterranean" and the "Operational Guidelines on the Provision of Reception Facilities in Ports and the Delivery of Ship-Generated Wastes in the Mediterranean", both adopted by Contracting Parties to the Barcelona Convention in 2019 (UNEP/MED IG.24/22 (EXCERPT: Decision IG.24/11)).

-Under the Regional Strategy for Prevention and Response to Marine Pollution from Ships (2005-2015), REMPEC, in close cooperation with IMO, developed the Guidelines concerning Pleasure Craft Activities and the Protection of the Marine Environment in the Mediterranean.
-The purpose of these Guidelines is to assist Governments when developing, improving and enacting domestic laws and taking appropriate measures, with a view to implementing international and regional regulations applicable to the prevention of pollution of the marine environment from pleasure craft activities.
-They are also intended to users of pleasure craft and managers of marinas to encourage them to apply proper environmental practices and to comply with the relevant requirements, and should also serve to assist in planning and developing the environmental performance of marinas.
+Under the Regional Strategy for Prevention and Response to Marine Pollution from Ships (2005-2015), REMPEC, in close cooperation with the IMO, developed the Guidelines concerning Pleasure Craft Activities and the Protection of the Marine Environment in the Mediterranean to support Governments in developing and improving national laws and implement international and regional regulations.
+The Guidelines are also intended for users of pleasure craft and managers of marinas, to en- courage them to apply proper environmental practices.

-REMPEC was mandated to ensure synergies between the Regional Action Plan for Marine Litter Management and the IMO Action Plan aims to address marine plastic litter from ships.
-In this context, a dialogue has been established to establish synergies between the upcoming Marine Litter Med II and the GloLitter Partnerships Project.
+REMPEC was mandated to ensure that synergies between the Regional Action Plan for Marine Litter Management and the IMO Action Plan aim to address marine plastic litter from ships.
+In this context, a dialogue has begun to establish synergies between the upcoming Marine Litter Med II and the GloLitter Partnerships Project.